gerardVM/k8s-playground/README.md

 Run `export KUBECONFIG=tmp/kubeconfig.yaml` to set the kubeconfig for kubectl commands.

 Run `make stop` to delete the cluster and clean up resources.

+### Secrets Management

+Secrets are managed using SOPS.
+The secrets placed in the `k8s/secrets` need to be encrypted using SOPS.
+To use plain text secrets, you can place them in the `k8s/manifests` directory.
+Make sure you delete the example encrypted secrets files before starting.